 Showing posts with label Jesus.
 Show all posts

-What to expect when your brain wants to kill you: RELIGION
+What to expect when your brain wants to kill you excerpt from chapter: RELIGION

 As a child, I went to church every Sunday with my parents.
 It was a weekly routine that I gave little thought to.
 I didn't see God as a source of comfort and protection.
 Church was just a part of life.